 - An allocation from an institution's entitlement is subject to approval by that institution.

-Requests for project extensions without new allocations
+Requests for project extensions without a new compute allocation

 In some circumstances, you may wish to extend your project without receiving a new allocation of compute units or node hours for the project.
-Typically this occurs in cases like a PhD thesis under examination, when the project team would like to keep the research data for a few months while waiting to find out whether more computational work will be needed.
+Typically this occurs in cases like a PhD thesis under examination when the project team would like to keep the research data for a few months while waiting to find out whether more computational work will be needed.